ZenarchistCode/ZenModPack/readme.txt

 To contact me you can send me a message on here to get in touch: https://buymeacoffee.com/zenarchist - I get an insane amount of messages so it's the best way for me to filter out the noise and focus on people who are willing to support my work with a coffee first.

+If you encounter a bug with any of my mods please report it here: https://github.com/ZenarchistCode/ZenModPack/issues

 *****

 Change Notes:

+1st September 2025:
+ZenZombieDoors:
+- Fixed door hitting plugin not loading if ZenModPack is not present.
+- Moved note & blacklist logging from print logs to profiles/Zenarchist/Logs/ZenNotes.log

 20th August 2025:
 ZenDiscordAPI: